 PY 513.
 Behavioral Medicine.3 Credits.

-This one-semester course gives students an overview of some of the most important areas in behavioral psychiatry.
-The course includes an overview of basic psychiatric concepts and focuses on assessing patients who manifest psychological symptoms.
-Topics include diagnosis and treatment of anxiety disorders, mood disorders, common child and adolescent disorders, somatoform and factitious disorders, psychotic disorders, sleep disorders, adjustment and personality disorders, drug and alcohol abuse, and addresses forensic issues in behavioral health.
+This course gives students an overview of basic psychiatry and behavioral medicine that will be encountered by PAs.
+Topics include diagnosis and treatment of anxiety disorders, mood disorders, common child and adolescent disorders, somatoform and factitious disorders, psychotic disorders, sleep disorders, adjustment and personality disorders, and drug and alcohol abuse and addresses legal issues in behavioral health.
+Students will learn to understand the relationship between physical health issues, psychological issues, and well-being.

 Prerequisites: None